Springer categories for regular centralizers in well-generated complex braid groups: Complex reflection groups, braid groups and braid groupoids

 \subsection{Dual braid monoid for well-generated groups}

-Let $W<\GL(V)$ be a well-generated complex reflection group of rank $n$.
-In \cite{besdbr} and \cite{beskpi1}, Bessis defines a particular Garside monoid, the \nit{dual braid monoid}, which admits the braid group $B(W)$ as its group of fraction.
-This monoid is the first step from which it is possible to define a Garside category suitable for studying centralizers of regular braids in $B(W)$.
+In this section we fix a finite dimensional complex vector space $V$, along with a well-generated complex reflection group $W<\GL(V)$.
+In \cite{besdbr} and \cite{beskpi1}, Bessis defines a particular Garside monoid, the \nit{dual braid monoid}, which admits the braid group $B(W)$ as its group of fractions.
+The construction of this monoid is the first step required in order to define a Garside category suitable for studying centralizers of regular braids in $B(W)$.

 Here we consider the combinatorial definition of the dual braid monoid as an interval monoid.
 We will be discussing the topological definition of the dual braid monoid in the next section.
 We follow \cite[Section 8]{beskpi1}.